 The Canadian office has a different application process and deadlines than the ‘apply online’ option on the UAL website so please follow the information below carefully.

-- After receiving your information, we may contact you to schedule a follow-up advisory to discuss course options, portfolio preparation, etc. This advisory is a mandatory step before an interview can be offered.
+- After receiving your information, you will be asked to schedule a follow-up advisory to discuss course options, portfolio preparation, etc. This advisory is a mandatory step before an interview can be offered.

 - After submitting your information, you’ll receive an email with a checklist and instructions about how to submit supporting/supplementary documentation.